qubic/core/doc/contracts.md

 * `RESET`: Core will reset the state completely and re-initialize it to all 0 with the new state size.
 All previous data will be lost.
 * `MIGRATE`: Core will load the contract's old state file and run the `MIGRATE` procedure defined in the contract to populate the new state.
 More details below.

+Note that contract state changes are currently only triggered in core if the size of the new state struct is different from the old contract state file.
+In case you require a state change (`RESET` / `MIGRATE`) where the size remains the same, reach out to the core dev team.

 #### Implementing a `MIGRATE` Procedure

 In order to do a state change via state migration, the following need to be added in the contract:
 * An `OldStateData` struct that is defined as nested struct within the contract struct. `OldStateData` should have exactly the same layout as the previous `StateData`.
 Special attention is required if constants are changed that are used to define state variables.
 The best way to handle this is to keep the old constant value as `<constant_name>_OLD` and use it in `OldStateData` until after successful state migration.
 * A `MIGRATE` or `MIGRATE_WITH_LOCALS` procedure.
-Within this procedure, the contract has access to a QPI context `const QPI::QpiContextProcedureCall& qpi`, the new `StateData` struct `QPI::ContractState<StateData>& state`, the old state `const OldStateData& oldState`, and potentially some local variables `MIGRATE_locals& locals`.
-Note that `MIGRATE` procedures are prohibited to use any QPI functions that change the universe or spectrum.
+Within this procedure, the contract has access to a QPI context `const QPI::QpiContextFunctionCall& qpi`, the new `StateData` struct `QPI::ContractState<StateData>& state`, the old state `const OldStateData& oldState`, and potentially some local variables `MIGRATE_locals& locals`.
+Note that `MIGRATE` procedures are prohibited to use any QPI functions that change the universe or spectrum (enforced by passing `QpiContextFunctionCall`).

 ### New Features
 If you want to add new features, this needs to be approved by the computors again.
 Please refer to the [Deployment](#deployment) for the needed steps.
 The IPO is not anymore needed for an update of your SC.